Beware the Intimacy Impostors

-Despite this, most of us would rather settle for – or even seek out – other relational needs instead.
+Despite this, most of us would rather settle for – or even seek out – other relational goods instead.
 I call them intimacy impostors.

-Unfortunately, even if we’re successful in getting these other relational needs met we come up empty, because intimacy impostors will never empower us to understand our true identity nor walk in our unique purpose.
+Unfortunately, even if we’re successful in getting these other relational goods we come up empty, because intimacy impostors will never empower us to understand our true identity nor walk in our unique purpose.

 Why would we do such a thing?